alex-haozheng/alex-haozheng/README.md

 - 👋 Hi, I’m @sazzle2
 - 👀 I’m interested in Full Stack Engineering
 - 🌱 I’m currently learning how to make a tic-tac-toe AI
-- 💞️ I’m looking to collaborate with friends
 - 📫 How to reach me azheng@umass.edu

 <!---